 What is Ideation?

 The answer to what is ideation?
 The dream phase of Design Thinking is like an exercise of creating an extensive set of ideas without judging or evaluating them.
 In this phase, the design team explores and transpires various innovative ideas; some of those ideas will be potential solutions to the team’s design challenge.
 At this stage, the focus is on the number of ideas.
 The main aim here is to think outside the box.
-Owing to innovation and creativity – the dream phase is considered a judgement-free zone.
+Owing to innovation and creativity – the dream phase is considered a judgment-free zone.
 The dream phase comes in many different shapes and sizes.
 One of the many ideation examples comes from Google, which encourages its employees to meditate on ideas that solve real problems.
-This focus on dreaming allows organisations to become innovative by escalating the probability of new product launch and expand customer acquisition.
+This focus on dreaming allows organizations to become innovative by escalating the probability of new product launches and expanding customer acquisition.

 We will talk about a few popular ideation techniques a little later on in this blog.

 It involves various principles like:

 - Analytical reasoning